Columbia University Law School, J.D., 1996

 Law Clerk, Judge Denise L. Cote, U.S. District Court, Southern District of New York, 1996-1997

 Kevin B. Huff specializes in complex commercial and business litigation in state and federal courts throughout the United States.
-Mr. Huff represents both plaintiffs and defendants in litigating cases involving business fraud and unfair trade practices, contract and other commercial disputes, disputes arising out of business negotiations and investments, partnership disputes, accounting fraud and malpractice, securities fraud, fiduciary duty and Delaware corporate law, shareholder challenges to corporate transactions, creditor and debtor law, and intellectual property.
+Mr. Huff has served as lead trial counsel in high-stakes, high-profile trials.
+He represents both plaintiffs and defendants in litigating cases involving business fraud and unfair trade practices, disputes arising out of business negotiations and investments, contract disputes, disputes between borrowers and lenders, creditor and debtor law, partnership disputes, accounting fraud and malpractice, securities fraud, fiduciary duty and Delaware corporate law, shareholder challenges to corporate transactions, and intellectual property.

 Prior to joining Kellogg Huber Hansen, Mr. Huff was a law clerk for Justice Antonin Scalia of the Supreme Court of the United States, as well as for Judge Douglas H. Ginsburg of the United States Court of Appeals for the District of Columbia Circuit and Judge Denise L. Cote of the United States District Court for the Southern District of New York.
 Mr. Huff graduated in 1996 from Columbia Law School where he was a James Kent Scholar and a Harlan Fiske Stone Scholar, as well as an Articles Editor for the Columbia Law Review.
 Mr. Huff graduated summa cum laude in 1993 from the University of Utah with a major in political science and minors in economics and English.